 Winter can be hell on your skin.
 You might not know it, but both the weather outside and conditions inside can affect your skin.
 We turn up the heat in our homes and offices, which can dry out our skin in a big way.
 So you have to take extra special care of your skin when it's colder.

 If you don't, it could end up dry, cracked and perhaps even sore.
-Plenty of moisturizing is usually the first thing people start with.
+According to a plastic surgeon in Gilbert AZ - Plenty of moisturizing is usually the first thing people start with.
 But there's more to it than that, and you can use lots of tricks to look after your skin.
 Here are some of the things you need to do to protect it.

 Winter will make your skin in lots of ways.
 You might be outside in the freezing wind or inside in a dry, warm room.
 Perhaps you're showering a lot after skiing all day on your vacation too.
 You probably already moisturize a lot, but you should step up your regime for winter.
 Some experts recommend that you should find an ointment-based moisturizer.
 It will help to protect your skin, and not just keep it hydrated.
 Pay particular attention to your face and hands, and other bits that are exposed to the elements.